pen-drop/pendrop/plugins/penpot/README.md

 ## Overview

 The plugin provides a user interface within Penpot to map design components to Drupal content types, configure views, and define component properties.
+It works with the Pendrop schemas to generate valid configuration data.

 ## Features